nico-bachner/md-paper/docs/README.md

 ## PDF Generation
 1. Open a new terminal window.
-2. Create a folder for your project if you haven't already
+2. Create a folder for your project if you haven't already and navigate into your project folder
     ``` sh
-    mkdir FOLDER_NAME
+    $ mkdir FOLDER_NAME
+    $ cd FOLDER_NAME
     ```
-    Replace `FOLDER_NAME` with whatever name you want.
+    Don't forget to replace `FOLDER_NAME` with the actual name of your project folder 😄

-    Now navigate into your project folder:
+3. Now you can generate your pdf:
     ``` sh
-    cd FOLDER_NAME
-    ```
-    Don't forget to replace `FOLDER_NAME` with the actual name of your project folder!
-3. Now you can generate your pdf by typing the following:
-    ``` sh
-    md-paper
+    $ md-paper
     ```

 ## Build Options